Cipery/100-days-of-code/log.md

 **Thoughts:** Super tired!
 But still did it!

 **Link to work:** This project is not public, so :( probably not the best project for this challenge?

+### Day 5: February 12th, 2021 - TlustyZmrdi.net

+**Today's Progress**: Bad day :/ I added IdentityServer yesterday and I really had..
+I'm having a really hard time getting certificate to work in docker.. so I worked on that, with no success

+**Thoughts:** Frustrated?
+No!
+But tired.. will work more than a hour tomorrow.

+**Link to work:** This project is not public, so :( probably not the best project for this challenge?